Four new Centurion lounges will open this year, so now might be the best time to look at the high-end credit cards that offer complimentary access.

 Is one right for you?

-The Platinum card also comes with an annual $200 airline credit.
+The Platinum card also comes with an annual up to $200 airline fee credit at one qualifying airline (enrollment required).
 In effect, those perks knock down the cost of the cards and make them more palatable.

 Are they for you?
 If you’re a frequent Delta traveler, you might find some value in the Delta card.
 Both Delta cards offer complimentary Delta Sky Club access.